TTX Company

 TTX Company (formerly TrailerTrain) is a provider of railcars and related freight car management services to the North American rail industry.
-TTX's pool of railcars—over 168,000 cars and intermodal well cars—supports shippers in several industries where flatcars, boxcars and gondolas are required.
+As of 2026, TTX's pool of railcars consists of over 180,000 cars including intermodal well cars, flatcars, boxcars, autoracks, and gondolas.

 History

 TTX was founded as TrailerTrain in 1955 by Norfolk & Western Railway, Pennsylvania Railroad, and Rail-Trailer Corporation.
 Pennsylvania Railroad employees—6,000 in total—entered possible names in a drawing for the new company, and the name "Trailer Train" won.
 TrailerTrain's original goals were to standardize TOFC railcar practices, foster the growth of transportation, provide its members with the best available equipment at the lowest cost, and keep its members abreast of new developments.
 In 1991, the company changed its company name from TrailerTrain to TTX.

 TTX operates under pooling authority granted by the Surface Transportation Board.
 The flatcar pool was first approved in 1974 and then reauthorized in 1989, 1994, 2004, and most recently on October 1, 2014, for a 15-year term.

 In late 2023, TTX announced it was relocating its headquarters and 150 employees from Chicago to Charlotte, North Carolina in Spring 2024.